 ABCO reverse osmosis water treatment plants are typically equipped with spiral wound membranes.
 These membranes are suitable for most qualities of bore water treatment, however can require some pre-filtration to remove particulates greater than 10 micron.

-While most systems are fully automated there is a requirement for monitoring of influent and effluent flows and quality to ensure the correct operation of the membranes.
-These investigations may reveal the need for; adjustment of chemical dosing rates, adjustment of the chemicals themselves, further filtration of raw water, as well as indicating the need for a chemical clean of the system.
-As with all plant, ABCO suggests a quarterly service to ensure the continuous success of any reverse osmosis treatment plant.
+While most systems are fully automated, there is a requirement for monitoring of influent and effluent flows and quality to ensure the correct operation of the membranes.
+These investigations may reveal the need for adjustment of chemical dosing rates, adjustment of the chemicals themselves, and further filtration of raw water, as well as indicating the need for a chemical clean of the system.
+As with all plants, ABCO suggests a quarterly service to ensure the continuous success of any reverse osmosis treatment plant.